 ASC 718 requires compensation expense associated with share-based awards to be recognized over the requisite service period, which for the Company is the period between the grant date and the date the award vests or becomes exercisable.
-Most of the awards granted by the Company (and still outstanding), vest ratably over four years, with 1⁄4 of the award vesting one year from the date of grant and 1/48 of the award granted vesting each month thereafter.
-Annual awards granted in December 2010 vest 1/48 of the award each month after the grant date.
+Most of the awards granted by the Company (and still outstanding), vest ratably over three to four years.
 Certain awards made to executive officers vest over three to five years, depending on the terms of their employment with the Company.

-The Company recognizes all share-based awards issued after the adoption of ASC 718 under the straight-line attribution method.
+The Company recognizes all share-based awards under the straight-line attribution method.
 ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The Company evaluates its forfeiture assumptions quarterly and the expected forfeiture rate is adjusted when necessary.
-Ultimately, the actual expense recognized over the vesting period is based solely on those shares that vest.
+Ultimately, the actual expense recognized over the vesting period is based on only those shares that vest.

-Stock based compensation has been reported within expense line items on the consolidated statement of operations for the three months ended March 31, 2012 and 2013 as shown in the following table (in \$000s):
+Stock based compensation has been reported within expense line items on the consolidated statement of operations for the three months ended March 31, 2013 and 2014 as shown in the following table (in \$000s):

-For the three months ended March 31,
+Three Months Ended March 31,

-2012 2013
+2 013 2014

-General and administrative 77 57
+General and administrative \$ 57 \$ 129

-Research and development 17 15
+Research and development 15 58

-Discontinued operations 8

-Stock-based compensation costs before income taxes 102 72
+Stock-based compensation costs before income taxes \$ 72 \$ 187